filecoin-project/FIPs/FIPS/fip-xxxx.md

 The current EC fork-choice rule would select the tipset $\lbrace D_0, D_1\rbrace$ as the head of the heaviest chain.
 However, the heaviest finalized tipset is $\lbrace C_3\rbrace$, which is not an ancestor of $\lbrace D_0, D_1\rbrace$.
 Therefore, the new fork choice rule selects $\lbrace D_3\rbrace$ as the head of the heaviest chain.
 The reason why $D_4$ is not selected is that its parent tipset does not exactly match the finalized tipset $\lbrace C_3\rbrace$, but a superset of it, i.e. $\lbrace C_3, C_4\rbrace$.

+In the event that F3 halts, the fork choice rule allows EC to continue to progress, building a chain of unbounded length, per the current rules, on the last F3-finalized prefix.

 ### Bootstrapping